 A 1995 meta-analysis evaluated 32 randomized placebo-controlled trials of ACE inhibitors that measured mortality after 8 weeks or longer.
 Results are reported in Evidence Table 11; most of the studies were small and were not designed to measure mortality as a primary outcome.
-This study was rated fair quality.
-Although the method of quality assessment is not reported, the authors conducted a comprehensive search for literature, used explicit criteria for article selection, and provided adequate detail about the primary studies.
-Studies with at least 8 weeks of followup that reported intention-to-treat results were included.

-Eight of 11 ACE inhibitors had data and were included in the meta-analysis: benazepril (2 trials, 233 patients), cilazapril (1 trial, 21 patients), captopril (6 trials, 697 patients), enalapril (7 trials, 3381 patients), lisinopril (4 trials, 546 patients), perindopril (1 trial, 125 patients), quinapril (5 trials, 875 patients), and ramipril (6 trials, 1227 patients).
-There were no placebocontrolled trials for moexipril, fosinopril, or trandolapril at the time.
+Eight of 11 ACE inhibitors had data and are included in this meta-analysis: benazepril (2 trials, 233 patients), cilazapril (1 trial, 21 patients), captopril (6 trials, 697 patients), enalapril (7 trials, 3381 patients), lisinopril (4 trials, 546 patients), perindopril (1 trial, 125 patients), quinapril (5 trials, 875 patients), and ramipril (6 trials, 1227 patients).
+There were no placebo-controlled trials for moexipril, fosinopril, or trandolapril at the time.
+This review is rated fair quality because method of quality assessment of the trials is not reported; studies with at least 8 weeks of followup that reported intention to treat results were included.

 Overall, there was a significant reduction in all-cause mortality in patients allocated to an ACE inhibitor (15.8%) compared with placebo (21.9%) (OR, 0.77; 95% CI 0.67-0.88) For the combined endpoint of total mortality or hospitalization, the summary odds ratio was 0.65 (95% CI 0.57-0.74).
 The evidence for benazepril (2 studies), cilazapril (1 study), and perindopril (1 study) was limited, and results were statistically significant only for enalapril.
 However, the point estimates for captopril, ramipril, quinapril, and lisinopril were consistent with the summary odds ratio for enalapril (see Evidence Table 11), and there was no heterogeneity of effect among the ACEIs (p=0.87 for total mortality, p=0.88 for mortality plus hospitalization).
 Results were similar for cause-specific mortality and for trials with longer (>90 days) followup periods, but comparisons among ACE inhibitors were not made for these subanalyses.